Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

 At the beginning of the first turn of the Betting game, the Chooser picks large enough $\phi,I_1$, and chooses the modulo set $M_1=\Mod(I_1,m,0)$.
 Note that the leaf-restriction of the initial betting strategy is $(I_1,\phi)$-chubby since it is the empty restriction and does not restrict any positions, also the set of $(I_1,\phi)$-lean leaf-restrictions is empty.
 Therefore, before the Gambler has defined any bets, the expected earning on $M_1$ is less than $1$.

-We can use lemma \ref{KL_eta}, to show that the Gambler, in order to not lose the game, and on every sequence in $M_1$ have some strategy that achieves maximum capital larger than its capital bound when betting on the sequence, must define some additional bets for the betting strategies that bet on at least $|I_1|-\phi+1$ positions in $I_1$ to slim down the empty restriction, and furthermore, the sum-size of the multi-set of $(I_1,\phi)$-slim leaf-restrictions must be large.
-If that never happens, then by lemma \ref{lo_cap_sub} there is a subset of $M_1$ of measure larger than $2^{-n}$ on which none of the Gambler's betting strategies achieve capital larger than their bound, and already with the first chosen set the Chooser wins the game.
+We can use Lemma \ref{KL_eta}, to show that the Gambler must define some additional bets for the betting strategies that bet on at least $|I_1|-\phi+1$ positions in $I_1$ to slim down the empty restriction, and furthermore, the sum-size of the multi-set of $(I_1,\phi)$-slim leaf-restrictions must be large.

+If this does not happen, then by Lemma \ref{lo_cap_sub} there is a subset of $M_1$ of measure larger than $2^{-n}$ on which none of the Gambler's betting strategies achieve capital larger than their bound, and already with the first chosen set the Chooser wins the game.

-Once the Gambler defines new bets so that the sum-size of the multi-set of $(I_1,\phi)$-slim leaf-restrictions becomes large, by lemma \ref{smalling_slim_larging_restricted} the Chooser can find a large $I_2\subseteq I_1$ such that the sum-size of $(I_2,\phi)$-lean leaf-restrictions is small enough, and the sum-size of leaf-restrictions that restrict entire $I_2$ is larger than some amount $d$.
+On the other hand, if the Gambler does define new bets so that the the multi-set of $(I_1,\phi)$-slim leaf-restrictions is large, then by Lemma \ref{smalling_slim_larging_restricted} the Chooser can find a large $I_2\subseteq I_1$ such that the sum-size of $(I_2,\phi)$-lean leaf-restrictions is small enough, and the sum-size of leaf-restrictions that restrict $I_2$ entirely is larger than some amount $d$.

-Next, by lemma \ref{good_mod} the Chooser can find some remainder $o_2$, so that the modulo set $M_2=\Mod(I_2,m,o_2)$ has small intersection with sequences consistent with $(I_2,\phi)$-lean leaf-restrictions and has low expected earning.
+Next, by Lemma \ref{good_mod} the Chooser can find some remainder $o_2$, so that the modulo set $M_2=\Mod(I_2,m,o_2)$ has small intersection with sequences consistent with $(I_2,\phi)$-lean leaf-restrictions and has low expected earning.
 Again, low earning implies that there are sequences in $M_2$ on which the Gambler's betting strategies at the beginning of the second turn do not achieve capital higher than their bounds.
-Then, again by lemma \ref{KL_eta}, the Gambler must define some additional bets so that the sum-size of the multi-set of $(I_1,\phi)$-slim leaf-restrictions is large, and so on.
+Then, again by Lemma \ref{KL_eta}, the Gambler must define some additional bets so that the sum-size of the multi-set of $(I_1,\phi)$-slim leaf-restrictions is large, and so on.

-After the Chooser chooses the $i$-th (nonempty) set we are guaranteed that either the Chooser wins the game or, when the Gambler has defined additional bets, we find some large set of positions on which the sum-size of the leaf-restrictions that restrict this entire set is at least $i\cdot d$.
+After the Chooser chooses the $i$th (nonempty) set we are guaranteed that either the Chooser wins the game or, when the Gambler has defined additional bets, we find some large set of positions on which the sum-size of the leaf-restrictions that restrict this entire set is at least $i\cdot d$.